WordPoints/wordpoints/src/readme.txt

 5. An example of the `[wordpoints_how_to_get_points]` shortcode.

 == Changelog ==
+= 1.10.4 — (~2 hrs) =
+* Fixed: Users would see 0 instead of the correct number of points on the profile admin screen.

 = 1.10.3 - (~10 hrs) =
 * Fixed: Closes 2 potential SQL injection vulnerabilities in the points logs query code.
 These are not exploitable within WordPoints itself, however, it is possible